NREL-Sienna/PowerSystems.jl/docs/src/modeler_guide/time_series.md

 time of the forecast, and the columns represent the forecasted values.

 - **Interval**: The period of time between forecasts initial times.
 In `PowerSystems.jl` all intervals are represented using `Dates.Period` types.
 For instance, in a Day-Ahead market simulation, the interval of the time series is usually `Hour(24)`, in the example above, the interval is `Hour(1)`.

 - **Horizon**: Is the count of discrete forecasted values, all horizons in `PowerSystems.jl` are represented with `Int`.
 For instance, many Day-ahead markets will have a forecast with a horizon 24.

 - **Forecast window**: Represents the forecasted value starting at a particular initial time.

-Currently `PowerSystems.jl` does not support Forecasts or SingleTimeSeries with dissimilar intervals or resolution.
+**Currently `PowerSystems.jl` does not support Forecasts or SingleTimeSeries with dissimilar intervals or resolution.**

 ## Types

-PowerSystems supports two categories of time series data depending on the process to obtain the data:
+`PowerSystems.jl` supports two categories of time series data depending on the process to obtain the data:

 - Static data: a single column of time series values for a component field (such as active power) where each time period is represented by a single value.
   This data commonly is obtained from historical information or the realization of a time-varying quantity.
 - Forecasts: Predicted values of a time-varying quantity that commonly features a look-ahead and can have multiple data values representing each time period.
   This data is used in simulation with receding horizons or data generated from forecasting algorithms.

 ### Static Time Series Data

-PowerSystems defines the Julia struct `SingleTimeSeries` to represent this data.
+PowerSystems defines the Julia struct [`SingleTimeSeries`](https://nrel-siip.github.io/InfrastructureSystems.jl/stable/InfrastructureSystems/#InfrastructureSystems.SingleTimeSeries) to represent this data.

 ### Forecasts

 PowerSystems defines the following Julia structs to represent forecasts:

-- `Deterministic`: Point forecast without any uncertainty representation.
+- [`Deterministic`](https://nrel-siip.github.io/InfrastructureSystems.jl/stable/InfrastructureSystems/#InfrastructureSystems.Deterministic): Point forecast without any uncertainty representation.
-- `Probabilistic`: Stores a discretized cumulative distribution functions (CDFs) or probability distribution functions (PDFs) at each time step in the look-ahead window.
+- [`Probabilistic`](https://nrel-siip.github.io/InfrastructureSystems.jl/stable/InfrastructureSystems/#InfrastructureSystems.Probabilistic): Stores a discretized cumulative distribution functions
+  (CDFs) or probability distribution functions (PDFs) at each time step in the look-ahead window.
-- `Scenarios`: Stores a set of probable trajectories for forecasted quantity with equal probability.
+- [`Scenarios`](https://nrel-siip.github.io/InfrastructureSystems.jl/stable/InfrastructureSystems/#InfrastructureSystems.Scenarios): Stores a set of probable trajectories for forecasted quantity with equal probability.

 ## Storage